jbakse/major_studio_1/content/assignment_studio_introduction/index.md

 ## Tips
 - This is your first project for MS1.
 Put some time in to prepare.
 - We will vote on which introduction is: clearest, most memorable, funniest, friendliest, most beautiful, most entertaining, least predictable, most efficient, best conceived, best executed.
+- Don't worry.
+If you are not sure what to do, just guess.
+If you have questions, just guess.
+If you do it wrong, you'll do it better.